nkhorman/ADABoot/README.md

 I added the AT90USB128x and ATMega328PB CPU support.

 You may need to massage the Makefile to get the build configuration and frequency that you're looking for.
 I added several targets to support my needs.
-I only using the Make for building.
+I only use the Makefile for building.

 The compiler that I use for building this is avr-gcc 4.5.2.
 Using newer versions does/may result in a bootloader that won't fit into the 0x7800 - 0x7FFF space.